mapikit/meta-system/README.md

 Also, because it is extensible, you're never limited to only what you have in the engine.
 The combination of these properties sets Meta-System as a versatile lightweight no-code tool for almost any task!
 Here's some inspirations:
 - **A Backup Daemon** : Configured to automatically run at startup, backs up a preconfigured set of files timely.
 - **An authenticated API for accessing a DataSet** : With access to a DataBase, it filters, orders and joins data for a front end application to display.
-- **A Live Sync tool for a Collaborative Software** : Used to be the source of truth for an user interface to sync data live with peers using a protocol such as WebRTC.
+- **A Live Sync tool for a Collaborative Software** : Used as the source of truth for an user interface to sync data live with peers using a protocol such as WebRTC.
 - **A No-Code tool for Enterprise** : You can use Addons to inject business entities and their actions into Meta-System, and allow for wiring their business rules from within MSYS

 ## Getting in Touch & Contributing